google-marketing-solutions/bqflow/README.md

        ```
   1. Set up the [schedule tab](https://console.cloud.google.com/compute/instances/instanceSchedules?&tab=instanceSchedules).

-**NOTE:** To prevent the VM from shuttind down when you log in you will have to
+**NOTE:** To prevent the VM from shutting down when you log in you will have to
 comment out the startup logic, save, and then log in.

 ## Drive Runner Script